What they do

 Education and training

-You can also become a bus driver through a traineeship in driving operations.
-The traineeship takes 24 months to complete.
+You can also undertake a traineeship in driving operations.
+The traineeship usually takes 24 months to complete.

 Apprenticeships and traineeships